Torun Dewan

 Publications

-"Dynamic Government Performance " with David P. Myatt
+"Dynamic Government Performance: Honeymoons and Crisis of Confidence " with David P. Myatt

-"The Rhetorical Strategies of Leaders: Speaking Clearly, Standing Back, and Stepping Down" with David P. Myatt (Forthcoming, 2012, Journal of Theoretical Politics), Awarded Best Paper in Political Economy presented at the 2009 meetings of the American Political Science Association
+"The Rhetorical Strategies of Leaders: Speaking Clearly, Standing Back, and Stepping Down" with David P. Myatt (2012.
+Journal of Theoretical Politics, 24:4).
+Winner of the American Political Science Association prize for the best conference paper in political economy

 "Strategic Opposition and Government Cohesion in Westminister Democracies" with Arthur Spirling